Overview#

 - High-Volume Pattern Matching: Fraud detection systems maintain low-latency query processing under heavy concurrent workloads through parallel execution and caching

-- Large-Scale Network Analytics: Organisations analyze massive knowledge graphs and relationship networks with optimised indexing and memory-efficient streaming execution
+- Large-Scale Network Analytics: Organisations analyse massive knowledge graphs and relationship networks with optimised indexing and memory-efficient streaming execution

 - Cost-Efficient Scaling: Enterprises reduce infrastructure spending through intelligent auto-scaling and resource optimisation while maintaining performance targets